TomHarrop/ird-5acc-paper/ms/results.md

 We used PCA on transformed raw counts to investigate general patterns of variation in the transcriptomes (Fig. 2).
 PC1 separates African and Asian accessions, and PC2 and PC3 separate wild and domesticated accessions in Asian and African samples respectively.
 PC1–PC3 may relate to species-specific differences unrelated to panicle architecture, or mapping biases introduced by mapping all libraries against the *O. sativa japonica* reference.
-While the first three PCs separate different combinations of accessions, PC4 separates developmental stages across all five accessions, although separation is weaker in *O. sativa indica*.
+While the first three PCs separate different combinations of accessions, PC4 separates developmental stages across all four accessions, although separation is weaker in *O. sativa indica*.
 This suggests a conserved mechanism that controls the transition from indeterminate to determinate phase of axillary meristem development in all accessions.

 ### *AP2/EREBP*-like transcription factors are core regulators of panicle branching

 To identify the core set of genes involved in axillary meristem determination in all four accessions, we used differential expression (DE) tests to find genes that were up- or down-regulated between stages across all accessions.
 Positive log~2~-fold change values (L~2~FCs) indicate higher expression in DM than in IM.
-153 genes were at least 1.5-fold DE between stages in all species at a false-discovery rate of 0.1, including 88 genes up-regulated in DM samples and 65 genes down-regulated in DM samples (Supporting information Table S6).
+153 genes were at least 1.5-fold DE between stages in all species at a false-discovery rate of 0.1, including 88 genes up-regulated in DM samples and 65 genes down-regulated in DM samples (Supporting information Table S5).
 There was an enrichment of transcription factor (TF) genes in the list of 153 DE genes (37 TF genes; *p* = 6.0 × 10^-12^, hypergeometric test), including *LHS1*, *LAX1*, *PANICLE PHYTOMER2* (*PAP2*), and *MOSAIC FLORAL ORGANS 1* (*MFO1*), which regulate inflorescence architecture in rice [@komatsuLAX1FRIZZYPANICLE2001; @kobayashiPANICLEPHYTOMER2PAP22010; @kobayashiInflorescenceMeristemIdentity2012; @khandayRiceLHS1OsMADS12013; @ohmoriMOSAICFLORALORGANS12009a].
 This indicates that RNAseq of developing panicles at the IM and DM stage identifies genes that control branching, and suggests that transcription factors are prominent among these genes.

 We used gene set enrichment analysis [GSEA; @subramanianGeneSetEnrichment2005; @sergushichevAlgorithmFastPreranked2016] on genes ranked by L~2~FC to test for family-level enrichment among transcription factors.
-*AP2/EREBP*-like genes and *MADS*-box genes were both enriched (*p*~adj~ = 3.5 × 10^-5^ and *p*~adj~ =  4.0 × 10^-4^ respectively, GSEA permutation *t*-test; Supporting information table S5).
+*AP2/EREBP*-like genes and *MADS*-box genes were both enriched (*p*~adj~ = 3.5 × 10^-5^ and *p*~adj~ =  4.0 × 10^-4^ respectively, GSEA permutation *t*-test; Supporting information Table S6).
-Correspondingly, the list of 153 DE genes included 10 *MADS*-box genes and 7 *AP2/EREBP*-like genes (Supporting information Table S6).
+Correspondingly, the list of 153 DE genes included 10 *MADS*-box genes and 7 *AP2/EREBP*-like genes (Supporting information Table S5).
 Most DE *MADS*-box genes are more highly expressed at the DM stage, whereas most DE *AP2/EREBP*-like genes are more highly expressed at the IM stage.
 The majority of *AP2/EREBP*-like genes that have higher expression at the IM stage are from the ERF and DREB clades (Fig. 3).
 The DE results are consistent with the role of transcriptional regulation in panicle branching, and highlight a set of candidate core regulators of axillary meristem determination and branching that are conserved between rice species.